 five times the antioxidant content of broccoli, which means they may

 protect against cancer, stroke and heart disease.
 In addition, they

 are chock-full of phytonutrients, and can help women avoid urinary

 tract infections.
 Limit the cranberries to about 4 ounces per pint of

 - Fresh ginger: This is an excellent addition if

-you can tolerate it.
+you enjoy the taste.
 It gives your juice a little "kick"!
 And, as an

 added boon, researchers have found that ginger can have dramatic